falkreon/Jankson/README.md

 ## Compiling

 NOTE: This artifact isn't on MavenCentral yet!
-Check the 1.8 branch or (https://falkreon.github.io/Jankson/)[the docs] for code you can get from MavenCentral right now.
+Check the 1.8 branch or [the docs](https://falkreon.github.io/Jankson/) for code you can get from MavenCentral right now.

 ```groovy